vu-luong/ezy-smashers/server/README.md

 # How to deploy?

-You can take a look this guide: [Deploy EzyFox Server](https://youngmonkeys.org/deploy-ezyfox-server/)
+You can take a look at this guide: [Deploy EzyFox Server](https://youngmonkeys.org/deploy-ezyfox-server/)

 # Deploy mapping